 Originally built in 1939, The Royal Cinema is a 380-seat historic Art Deco movie house located in the heart of Little Italy.
-The theatre was known as The Pylon when it first opened in 1939.
-Over time, it’s become one of Toronto’s most cherished landmarks.
+Known as The Pylon when it first opened in 1939, the theatre has come to be regarded as one of Toronto’s most cherished landmarks.

 The Royal Cinema also now operates as a film and television post-production studio for Urban Post during the work week and adheres to the highest standards for picture and sound presentation.
 The main theatre transforms into a Dolby-approved 5.1 mix room alongside four outfitted picture editing suites located on the theatre’s second floor.
 Esteemed Canadian directors such as Atom Egoyan (Chloe, Adoration), Deepa Mehta (Heaven on Earth), Bruce McDonald (PontyPool, The Tracey Fragments), Kari Skogland (Stone Angel) have mixed and/or edited their projects there.